New from Corevident

 Decision Architecture First

 Before any agentic system is deployed, the decision rights, escalation logic, and accountability structure must be defined.
 Who authorized this action.
 Under what conditions.
 What human reviewed or could have intervened.
 This architecture must exist before the first agent runs in production.
+Corevident calls this the Layer 0 foundation: the decision authority architecture that no governance vendor sells and no tool replaces.

 03